muratk3n/thirdwave/en/tweets/2020/week6.md

 forth.
 Austrians too have a few things to say on this issue (they have their moments when they are not busy shoving a goldbar up their ass).

+People don't know shit so cannot act rationally in econ.
+Why do some ppl assume otherwise in politics?

 *2020-2-4 15:41:2*

 ---